igrowbeards/homebrew/RPG.md

   quietly, cast spells, as well as any difficult non-combat athletic maneuvers such as tumbling, swimming, climbing, etc.

-  Holding any shield causes similar penaties as armor but at an increased rate of max protection +1.
+  Holding any shield causes similar penalties as armor but at an increased rate of max protection +1.

 ---

 ### Healing and Recovery

   Hit points are recovered fully after combat ends and characters have a chance to rest for 10-15 minutes.
-  All damaged attributes regain points at the rate of 1d4 a day if the characters are able to eat and rest safely for at least 4-6 hours.
+  All damaged attributes regain points at the rate of 1-d4 a day if the characters are able to eat and rest safely for at least 4-6 hours.

   Characters with talents in medicine or first aid can treat physically injured characters to give them a bonus of up to their